-“The idea behind Strengths is that once we know what we're naturally talented in, we can continue focusing on and investing in those talents,” said Chelsie Kuhn, project coordinator at the Center for the Advancement of Well-Being (CWB).
+“The idea behind Strengths is that once we know what we're naturally talented in, we can continue focusing on and investing in those talents,” said Chelsie Kuhn, a graduate assistant in University Life Assessment at University Life.
 “This is much more effective and efficient than attempting to ‘fix’ our weaknesses.
 Everyone has all 34 themes or talents defined by Gallup, but we really use our top five, which is what Patriots can access.”

 People can use information from the assessment in a variety of valuable ways, said Lewis Forrest, associate dean of University Life.
 “Strengths is important because it is a great tool, which has lots of utility.
 Not only does it give an individual some insight into the things that they do well, it is a great tool for building bridges between classmates and colleagues.
 Understanding individual strengths and what they mean can help you leverage them in just about every area of your life.
 Focusing on what you do well is a great practice for everyone.”

-Rashaan Mateen, a senior majoring in both management and finance at the School of Business, said the assessment results changed his life significantly.
+Rashaan Mateen, a Mason alumnus who majored in both management and finance at the School of Business, said the assessment results changed his life significantly.
 “Before taking the assessment, I really didn’t know what my strengths were.
 I didn’t know what I was good at.
 I didn’t really have any talents, in my opinion.”
 He discovered through the assessment that he actually had many personal strengths.
 “It gave me confidence,” he said.
-Mateen says that his top five strengths – analytical, harmony, responsibility, relator, and consistency – surprised him a bit but helped him connect the dots between parts of himself that he hadn’t fully figured out.
+Mateen said that his top five strengths – analytical, harmony, responsibility, relator, and consistency – surprised him a bit but helped him connect the dots between parts of himself that he hadn’t fully figured out.

 Kuhn discovered that her top strengths have helped her a lot in her work planning projects on campus.
 “My top 5 are Learner, Achiever, Responsibility, Relator, and Intellection.
 Of my top 5, two fall under the executing domain, two under the strategic thinking domain, and one under relationship building.
 This has helped me think about how I can effectively execute projects – I'm good at setting up a strategic plan, executing the to-dos, and building relationships during the entire process.”

-Mateen serves as a Student Strengths Ambassador on campus, helping other students discover their own strengths and learn how to use them well.
-He works on activities that raise awareness of Strengths Academy (a campus-wide initiative to create a culture that promotes thriving together by using Strengths).
-Those activities include workshops for students to take the assessment, and the recent scavenger hunt that gave students who had already taken the assessment a fun way to discover and talk with each other about their Strengths.
+Mateen served as a Student Strengths Ambassador on campus, helping other students discover their own strengths and learn how to use them well.
+He worked on activities that raise awareness of Strengths Academy, including workshops for students to take the assessment, and the recent scavenger hunt that gave students who had already taken the assessment a fun way to discover and talk with each other about their Strengths.

-The StrengthsFinder assessment is “especially important for young people,” said Nance Lucas, executive director of CWB.
+The assessment is “especially important for young people,” said Dr. Nance Lucas, executive director of our center.
 “College students are dealing with so many pressures.
 This tool is designed for them to integrate their strengths into all areas of their lives.”
 Learning about their personal strengths helps students make wise decisions about academic majors, internships, and career paths, she said.

 Mason was the very first organization to use the Strengths assessment, when it was introduced in 2006, said Lucas.
 “Over time it just grew in its use and its popularity.
 It affirms taking what you already have inside you and investing in it.”